shreymahendru/n-app/README.md

 **n-app** follows a generalized structure and architecture for creating **enterprise-level** web applications.
 It enforces **strong type safety**, **good architecture**, **great integration with other libraries** and more...

-The following is an example of how a web applications using `n-app` should be structured.
+The following is an example of how a web application using `n-app` should be structured.

 ```bash
 n-test-app